peteroupc/CBOR/docs/PeterO.Numbers.EInteger.md

 <b>Returns:</b>

-A BigInteger object.
+An EInteger object.

 ### shiftRight

-    public PeterO.BigInteger shiftRight(
+    public PeterO.Numbers.EInteger shiftRight(
         int numberBits);

 Returns a big integer with the bits shifted to the right.
-For this operation, the BigInteger is treated as a two's complement representation.
-Thus, for negative values, the BigInteger is sign-extended.
+For this operation, the big integer is treated as a two's complement representation.
+Thus, for negative values, the EInteger is sign-extended.

 <b>Parameters:</b>